What is the FUTUREOF SEAWEED FARMING?

 So where does that leave seaweeds grown for food and medicinal purposes?

 Well the answer is simple, plan ahead and get the seaweed farms established.
 Let's start utilising sea space around our coast, for example the protected space between offshore wind farms are ideal for seaweed aquaculture and other aquaculture farms.
+It's also time to look at deep sea seaweed farms, away from the coast and farmed in much deeper water where it won't be affected by the winter storms.

 © Copyright Green Ocean Farming UK